log0div0/testo/docs/tutorials/16 - macro with declarations/README.md

 ## What you're going to learn

-In this guide you're going to learn about the last type of macros available in Testo-lang: macros with declarations.
+In this tutorial you're going to learn about the last type of macros available in Testo-lang: macros with declarations.

 ## Introduction

 Macros play a big role on Testo-lang.
 They allow you to put similar snippets of code into named blocks which you can reference later without the need to worry about their actual contents.
-In the 9th guide we've already got accustomed to the macros with actions and macros with commands.
+In the 9th tutorial we've already got accustomed to the macros with actions and macros with commands.
 With macros we reduced the amount of copy-pasta in our code dramatically.

 But there is one more type of macros which you need to learn to use the Test-lang capabilities to their fullest - macros with declarations.
 With this type of macros you can group up a bunch of tests or even whole tests benches!

 ## What to begin with?

-To grasp the concept of macros with declarations, we should go back to the 9th part of our guides (the guide which introduces macros).
-Let's  take a look at our script we'd got at the end of the guide.
+To grasp the concept of macros with declarations, we should go back to the 9th part of our tutorials (the tutorial which introduces macros).
+Let's  take a look at our script we'd got at the end of the tutorial.

 `declarations.testo`: